 Many professional photographers make use of Adobe's Lightroom, but while excellent for RAW processing and colour management, as a photo organizer (thumbnail program) it's very slow (and also expensive) - Breezebrowser or XnView would be a better choice.

 - Breezebrowser (Windows) www.breezesys.com a commercial thumbnail viewing program that I use for many jobs, including batch entry of IPTC data and batch resizing of images (of note, it is not a photo editor, I have it linked to Adobe Photoshop for editing).
 Although an older program it remains one of the best digital labelling programs since it fully conforms to the IPTC/XMP standard and is very easy to use.

 - XnView (Windows) or XnViewMP (Window/Linux/mac) www.xnview.com a freeware program very similar to Breezebrowser with full IPTC/XMP implementation.

 - Adobe Photoshop (Windows/mac) (www.adobe.com) is generally considered the premier photo editing program and the choice of professionals.
-It's very expensive and for most users the less expensive and easier to use Adobe Photoshop Elements is all that is needed.
+It's very expensive (only available as a subscription) and for most users the less expensive and easier to use Adobe Photoshop Elements the better choice.